mjoconnor52/TerminalRhythm/README.md

 Project Created by Jim Deng, Sam Rudenberg and Mikey O'Connor

 ## Project Idea
-This project is a Terminal Rhythm game that randomly generates music for you to play along with.
+This project is a terminal rhythm game that randomly generates music for you to play along with.
 It will also keep track of a points with a combo system and save it to the scores.txt file.
 The music will be determined by a randomly generated scale and played for approximately 20 seconds.
 If you want to increase the playing time, edit MAX_DURATIONS in the music-functions.c file.

 I bet you can't beat my high score of 1875.